Radially polarized synchrotron from galaxy-cluster virial shocks: Data and stacking method

 Background fields $T_b$ are nominally defined for each cluster as constants, given by the average in the $5<\tau<15$ radial range.
 Different choices of background reference region are examined, as well as replacing the uniform background by linear or quadratic $T_b(\tau_x,\tau_y)$ fits around each cluster on the plane of the sky, with no qualitative change in the results.
 The brightness profile \eqref{eq:ExcessInu} is nominally binned at resolution $\Delta\tau=1/4$, but larger and smaller bins are also inspected.
 Brightness profiles are examined both in individual frequencies, and co-added over the entire $[\nu_l,\nu_h]$ band.
 In the latter case, we average the frequency-weighted $\nu\,\Delta I_\nu$, in anticipation of a spectrally flat virial-shock synchrotron signal \citep{HouEtAl23}, but such weights make very little difference given the present narrow frequency range.

 The significance $S$ of the excess brightness, stacked over $N_c$ clusters, may be estimated in standard error units as

 where

-is the number of (correlated, HEALPix) pixels in the beam, and we adopted \citep{WollebenEtAl21} $\mbox{FWHM}=30'$.
+is the number of (correlated, HEALPix) pixels in the beam, and we adopted \citep{WollebenEtAl21} the full-width half maximum $\mbox{FWHM}=30'$.
 Here, we assumed that the noise is predominantly thermal, at the $T_0\simeq 45\mK$ noise temperature (for $Q$ and $U$; see \citep{WollebenEtAl21}), and given by normal statistics among the $\sim N_p/\pxN$ independent beams mapped onto the $\tau$ bin.
 The order-unity correction factor $\eta$ is introduced because the product $T_0\cdot\mbox{FWHM}$ is not precisely known, and to mitigate putative biases and correlations on the sky.
 When co-adding $N_\nu$ frequency channels, $S(\tau)=N_\nu^{-(1+\psi)/2}\sum_\nu S(\nu,\tau)$, we introduce an additional $0<\psi<1$ parameter to take into account the anticipated strong \citep{HouEtAl23,WollebenEtAl21} inter-channel correlations.

 In order to examine the statistical properties of the background, calibrate $\eta$ and $\psi$, test the normality approximation underlying Eq.~\eqref{eq:BeamSig}, and substantiate this $S$ estimate, we analyze $>4000$ Monte-Carlo control cluster samples for each MCXC sample studied.
 Each such control sample is similar to the true cluster sample, using in particular the same number of clusters with the same corresponding MCXC redshift and $R_{500}$ values, but the coordinates of each control cluster are randomized over the relevant sky region.

 Analyzing single-channel control samples (see Table \ref{tab:eta} and \S\ref{sec:Results}) indicates that (i) the background statistics are approximately normal on the relevant, $1<\tau\lesssim 15$ scales; (ii) for our parameters, $\eta\simeq 0.3$ near the north Galactic pole, with no strong variations with sky position, resolution, or frequency; and (iii) the estimate \eqref{eq:BeamSig} is reliable within $\sim10\%$ accuracy near the virial shock.
 Frequency co-added control samples indicate that $\psi\simeq 0.8$, consistent with the LWA stacking analysis (after restoring point sources with a Gaussian beam \citep{HouEtAl23}), confirming strong correlations among channels.